dfelinto/blender-manual/manual/compositing/types/matte/cryptomatte.rst

 Image
    A colored output of the input image with the matte applied to only include selected layers.
 Matte
-   A black-and-white alpha mask of the all the selected crypto layers.
+   A black-and-white alpha mask of all the selected crypto layers.
 Pick
    A colored representation of the Cryptomatte pass which can be used as a higher contrast image for color picking.